massimo-nocentini/advanced-programming-techniques-course/README.md

 University of Florence; although the course targets Java-like languages, our aim is to port and implement concepts using the _Python_ language.

-Three toy projects have implemented, as described in the following sections.
+Three toy projects have been implemented, as described in the following sections.

 [bettini]:https://github.com/LorenzoBettini
 [course]:https://e-l.unifi.it/course/view.php?id=2215